-Proposers solution:
+Proposer's solution:

-There are two main parts to the solution:
+In the Proposer's view there are two main parts to the solution:

-1. System Telephony can be provided via mobile phone / internet-based phone

-The System Telephony definition is changed so that a BM participant that is obliged to have System Telephony can use a mobile phone or internet phone to fulfil this requirement.
+- 1. System Telephony can be provided via mobile phone / internet-based phone - The System Telephony definition is changed so that a BM participant that is obliged to have System Telephony can use a mobile phone or internet phone to fulfil this requirement.
 There would be no change to Control Telephony requirements.